grouphub/congo/README.markdown

     which bundle # ~/.rbenv/shims/bundle
     bundle -v # Bundler version 1.9.1

 Set the environment variables.
-Make sure you're ssh'ed in, fill in the following lines with your variables, then run:
+Make sure you're SSH'ed in, fill in the following lines with your variables, then run:

     echo '' >> ~/.bashrc